 Guest blogging is still relevant in 2016 regardless of some industry experts saying it’s dead.
-What we do know however is that Google hates spamming of any technique that can be used for link building.
+What we do know however is that Google hates spamming any technique that can be used for link building.
 What you’re looking for is opportunities to create valuable content for authoritative and relevant websites in your industry.

 We need to steer clear of the mindset of content for the sake of content.

 More recently we’ve seen websites such as SourceBottle launch which is a tool used for gaining free publicity amongst journalists and bloggers.
 All you need to do is list the categories you’re keen to comment upon and then wait for the regular emails asking for your response.
-Once signed up you’ll start receive emails like this which provide you with an opportunity for response.
+Once signed up you’ll start receiving emails like this which provide you with an opportunity for response.

-This strategy has seen my business develop numerous high quality backlinks including major Australian news sites such as the Sydney Morning Herald.
+This strategy has seen my business develop numerous high-quality backlinks including major Australian news sites such as the Sydney Morning Herald.

 A single Facebook member may be exposed to up to 1,500 pieces of content per day and over 2 million blog posts or more are created every day.
 We can no longer accept the “publish and pray” approach to our content marketing or live in hope that creating content and hitting publish will have any impact on our rankings.

 If you were disappointed with your traffic in 2015 it’s important to reflect on what small steps you took each day to improve.

 Unfortunately for those of us that don’t have a ready-made audience for our content, it means that we need to put even more effort into marketing and promotion.
 Many businesses are socially active but that’s just one form of marketing and we need to focus on more advanced strategies such as: